 Often, business cases are built around the promise of a ratio of at least one robot to three or four FTEs.
-However, a tactical approach to RPA deployment will fail to deliver such results because to achieve them, the organisation must implement enough automated subprocesses to achieve widespread benefits.
+However, a tactical approach to RPA deployment will fail to deliver such results because to achieve them, the organization must implement enough automated subprocesses to achieve widespread benefits.
 For instance, what is the benefit of having a tool which can work 24/7 when none of the processes chosen can be performed at night?

 - RPA scale from simple to complex processes: Initial RPA implementation favors simple processes: a small number of decisions, for example, and fewer than 500 clicks and a limited number of applications accessed.
 Combine this with large transaction volumes and the business case is easy to make.
-To ensure RPA sustainability moving forward, organisations must soon find new areas and opportunities, likely including more complex processes, to automate.
+To ensure RPA sustainability moving forward, organizations must soon find new areas and opportunities, likely including more complex processes, to automate.
 Fortunately, RPA is getting smarter.
-By combining RPA maturity and its integration into an organisation’s overall digital strategy, new business cases will come into focus.
+By combining RPA maturity and its integration into an organization’s overall digital strategy, new business cases will come into focus.
 This approach will usher in incremental capabilities such as artificial intelligence (AI).

 - Ensure RPA is embedded in technology strategy: Having a tactical approach to RPA deployment runs the risk of missing the strategic importance of RPA from a technological standpoint.
 RPA changes the business cases for ERP deployment (potentially extending the period between major upgrades), can act as a new integration or backbone for legacy systems, and has the potential to free IT resources from routine API development and maintenance.
-Understanding this up front will allow for RPA technology to be integrated into the organisation’s overall IT strategic roadmap.
+Understanding this up front will allow for RPA technology to be integrated into the organization’s overall IT strategic roadmap.

 Manage the development and delivery risks

 In many ways, there is nothing unique about the risk profile of an RPA project that is not equally true of any technology-led implementation.
 If anything, the relatively noninvasive nature of RPA lowers the risk.
 However, placing tools with the power of RPA into the hands of individuals without a software-engineering background does change the profile of the risks and the emphasis of some remediation.
-Similarly, spreadsheets remain valuable tools for most organisations, but creating overly complex spreadsheets, or becoming overly dependent on them, or employing them without the appropriate change management, invites risk.
+Similarly, spreadsheets remain valuable tools for most organizations, but creating overly complex spreadsheets, or becoming overly dependent on them, or employing them without the appropriate change management, invites risk.

 Implementing RPA requires understanding a process intimately and at its lowest level (i.e., working instructions), along with all its exceptions.
 With its relative ease of development and user-friendly interface (compared to traditional IT solutions), RPA tilts the balance of required knowledge toward process understanding more than IT.
 It actually empowers business people to be able to build a required automation relatively quickly.

 There are challenges, however, particularly with the need to collaborate with the IT function.
 At first, many IT professionals manifest what we might call a “not invented here” reaction to RPA.
 It appears too easy, hence threatening their hard-earned and cherished skills.
-Rarely have IT professionals been the trigger to start an RPA pilot in an organisation.
+Rarely have IT professionals been the trigger to start an RPA pilot in an organization.
 The agile approach of RPA development can make them uncomfortable, and they remain suspicious, at least initially, that RPA could indeed be a noninvasive technology.
-Thus, by and large, organisations should not expect their IT divisions to be RPA champions and hope that they will be the driving force in pushing for RPA implementation.
+Thus, by and large, organizations should not expect their IT divisions to be RPA champions and hope that they will be the driving force in pushing for RPA implementation.
 Another consideration: Because IT groups have the tools and skills to automate activities without RPA, they may not be motivated to implement RPA.
-However, because other functions in the organisation lack the skills to do so, they have little choice but to rely on IT staff for RPA implementation.
+However, because other functions in the organization lack the skills to do so, they have little choice but to rely on IT staff for RPA implementation.
 In these instances, it is beneficial to partner closely with IT to define the business objectives of RPA and outline its benefits and ROI, noting that RPA is unlikely to result in significant displacement of IT resources.

-In addition, the organisation needs to create a team of adequate size to automate enough processes so that the benefits of automation are seen quickly.
+In addition, the organization needs to create a team of adequate size to automate enough processes so that the benefits of automation are seen quickly.
 One effective option is to bring in external help to overcome the initial challenge of an RPA implementation.
-At the same time, the organisation should make arrangements to transfer skills to in-house resources and establish its own center of excellence for RPA implementation and ongoing operation.
+At the same time, the organization should make arrangements to transfer skills to in-house resources and establish its own center of excellence for RPA implementation and ongoing operation.

 - Carefully select the best processes to be automated: Once RPA’s potential is demonstrated during a proof of concept, the danger is that the team responsible for the RPA may be overwhelmed by the demand for automation.
 Requests may be driven by users who wish to automate tasks they do not enjoy and/or by people who have the most power within the organization.
-This approach might be good from a change-management perspective, but it runs the risk of not delivering the value senior management expects from an RPA programme.
+This approach might be good from a change-management perspective, but it runs the risk of not delivering the value senior management expects from an RPA program.

-Indeed, failing to select processes to be automated carefully and to prioritise them methodically runs the risk of automating those with a low potential for productivity improvement or, worse, choosing processes that use underlying applications scheduled for decommissioning.
+Indeed, failing to select processes to be automated carefully and to prioritize them methodically runs the risk of automating those with a low potential for productivity improvement or, worse, choosing processes that use underlying applications scheduled for decommissioning.